-4.1 Stakeholders
+3.1 Stakeholders

-The stakeholders of an operational AUTOPILOT system are listed below with their key interests.
-Interests describe why the users want to use the system and what the users expect from the system.
+The stakeholders of an operational AUTOPILOT system are listed below with their key interests in, and expectations from, the system.

-- Passenger: user that cannot directly communicate with the autonomous driving system (end user of the transport service but not necessary of the autonomous system):
+- Passenger: user that cannot directly communicate with the autonomous driving system (end-user of the transport service but not necessary of the autonomous system):

-- Travel cost optimization;
+- Travel cost optimization,

-- Reduction of driving effort;
+- Reduction of driving effort,

-- Travel reliability;
+- Travel reliability,

-- Travel availability;
+- o Travel availability,

 - Travel safety.

-- Driver: end user of the autonomous driving services that interacts directly with the autonomous driving system:
+- Driver: end-user of the autonomous driving services that interacts directly with the autonomous driving system:

-- All passenger's interests;
+- o All passenger's interests,

-- Parking availability;
+- Parking availability,

-- Reduction of driving effort;
+- Reduction of driving effort,

 - Reduction of driving risk.

-- Vehicle sharing Driver: end user of the Vehicle sharing Use Case: this player interacts directly with the autonomous driving system:
+- Ride Sharing Driver: end-user of the ride sharing use case that interact directly with the autonomous driving system:

-- All driver's interests;
+- All driver's interests,

-- Reliability of passengers;
+- Reliability of passengers,

-- Availability of the sharing service;
+- Availability of the ride sharing service,

-- Cost sharing with passengers;
+- Cost sharing with passengers,

 - Identification of passengers.

-- Vehicle sharing Passenger: user of the Vehicle sharing and that cannot necessarily interact with the autonomous driving system:
+- Ride Sharing Passenger: customer of the ride sharing service that does not interact with the autonomous driving system:

-- All passenger's interests;
+- All passenger's interests,

-- Driver reliability;
+- Driver reliability,

-- Availability of the sharing service;
+- Availability of the ride sharing service,

 - Identification of the driver.

-- Vehicle owner: direct user of the AD system (driver) that bought the AD system (physical investment):
+- Vehicle Owner: direct user of the AD system (driver) that bought the AD system (physical investment):

-- Vehicle availability;
+- Vehicle availability,

-- Vehicle maintenance cost;
+- Vehicle maintenance cost,

 - Vehicle integrity.

-- Vehicle manufacturer: Vehicle producer that implements and integrates the AD components inside its products:
+- Vehicle Manufacturer: Vehicle producer that implements and integrates the AD components inside the vehicle:

-- Vehicle safety;
+- Vehicle safety,

 - Vehicle revenue.

 - Pedestrian: part of the AUTOPILOT system who is not an AD user but directly involved in the scenarios:

-- Pedestrian safety;
+- Pedestrian safety,

-- Availability of crossing information;
+- Availability of crossing information,

 - Privacy.

-- Other road users (vehicles):
+- Other Road Users (Vehicles):

-- Privacy;
+- Privacy,

 - Traffic safety.

-- Autopilot Infrastructure Manufacturer that implements and integrates the AD infrastructures:
+- AUTOPILOT Infrastructure Manufacturer: implements and integrates the AD infrastructure:

-- Infrastructure safety;
+- o Infrastructure safety,

 - Infrastructure revenue.

-- Infrastructure Operator: participant in charge of monitoring AD infrastructure:
+- Infrastructure Operator: participant in charge of monitoring AD infrastructure :

-- Maintenance cost reduction;
+- \circ Maintenance cost reduction,

-- Fault detection;
+- Fault detection,

-- Traffic efficiency;
+- Traffic efficiency,

 - Infrastructure revenue.

-- Police/Authority: Force keeping public order that interact with the AD infrastructure and also directly end user of AD infrastructure:
+- Police/Authority: force-keeping public order that interacts with the AD infrastructure but which can also be an end user of AD infrastructure:

-- Logging of driver behaviour;
+- Logging of driver behaviour,

-- Remotely alter traffic;
+- Remotely alter traffic,

 - Identification of passengers/drivers.

-- Citizen/Local community: Local Authority that adopt, interact and maintain the AD infrastructure:
+- Citizen/Local Community: local authority that adopts, interacts, and maintains the AD infrastructure:

-- Pollution reduction;
+- Pollution reduction,

-- Efficiency of local transport services;
+- Efficiency of local transport services,

-- Traffic reduction;
+- o Traffic reduction,

-- Traffic noise reduction;
+- Traffic noise reduction,

 - $\circ \quad \text{Safer roads.}$

-- Security staff: security operators of AD infrastructure:
+- Security Staff: security operators of AD infrastructure:

-- Confidentiality of design, including, e.g.
+- Confidentiality of design, including:

-- COTS version numbers and patch levels;
+- COTS version numbers and patch levels,

-- VLAN IP addresses, routing tables.
+- VLAN IP addresses, routing tables,

-- Confidentiality of user logons and passwords;
+- Confidentiality of user logons and passwords,

-- Availability of security log files;
+- Availability of security log files,

 - Integrity of security log files.

-- Car sharing, Car parking, and Tourist service operator: end user of AD systems:
+- Ride sharing, Car parking, and Tourist Service Operator: end user of AD systems:

-- Service revenue;
+- Service revenue,

-- Service availability;
+- Service availability,

-- Service safety; - Service accuracy.
+- Service safety, - Service accuracy.

-4.2 Information Assets
+3.2 Information Assets

-In order to quantify the impact of cybersecurity threats, it is important to list the information assets which must be protected and to understand their importance to the various stakeholders.
+In order to quantify the impact of cybersecurity threats, it is important to list the information assets that must be protected and to understand their importance to the various stakeholders.
 Some information assets are also listed above as part of the stakeholders' interests:

-- Communication with ITS infrastructure;
+- Communication with ITS infrastructure,

-- Communication with IoT Cloud;
+- Communication with IoT Cloud,

-- Car location information;
+- Car location information,

-- Communication with car sensors & actuators;
+- Communication with car sensors and actuators,

-- V2V communication;
+- V2V communication,

-- Driver user interface information;
+- Driver user interface information,

-- Passengers sensitive data;
+- Passenger's sensitive data,

-- Road user, and pedestrian sensitive data;
+- Road user and pedestrian sensitive data,

-- Vehicle stored information;
+- Vehicle stored information,

-- Infrastructure stored information;
+- Infrastructure stored information,

 - Cloud stored information.

-4.3 Interface Type
+3.3 Interface Types